siruthesiru/siruthesiru.github.io/_posts/2022-08-05-study-buddies-utilizing-openai-for-programming-studies.md

 code: true
 comments: true;
 tags:
   - Guides
-- "Study Buddies"
+  - Study Buddies
+published: true
 ---

 As I go through uni, I've noticed that a lot of my classmates seem to struggle when it comes to preparing for exams that include writing actual code especially for the language C. <!--more-->